photo by Joseph Pearson on Unsplash

 If you’re a woman trying to conceive, you’re probably spending an awful lot of time tracking your cycle, taking your temperature, watching your diet, checking your mucus (oh, the joy …) and all kinds of other things you never realized you’d do in order to get pregnant.

-Good news!
-The commitment (although not exactly equal) is on both of you to make sure you’re creating the prime environment for conception.
-There are actually a TON of things your partner should be doing in order to optimize his little swimmers because remember – he’s 50% of this baby-making equation!
+There are actually a TON of things your partner should be doing in order to optimize his little swimmers because, remember, he makes up 50% of the baby-making equation!

 The simplest measurable part of a man’s reproductive health is sperm count, or the number of sperm in his ejaculate, most often expressed as the number of sperm found per millilitre (ml) of semen with each ejaculation.